 Trust-Based Relational Intervention (TBRI) is a therapeutic model that trains caregivers to provide effective support and treatment for at-risk children.
 Children and youth who are from hard places have often experienced complex developmental trauma, demonstrating an interactive set of psychological and behavioral issues.
 TBRI is a holistic, attachment-based, evidence based, and trauma informed intervention that is designed to meet the complex needs of vulnerable children.
 The three principles of TBRI include: Empowering Principles (addressing the physical needs of the child), Connecting Principles (addressing the attachment needs of the child) and the Correcting Principles (addressing the fear-based behaviors of the child).
 We are very excited to provide TBRI to the communities we work with and help our children live a more healthy and positive life.

-Exclusion criteria includes FSIQ below 70, pregnancy and medical issues that require extensive/ongoing attention by medical professionals.
+Exclusion criteria includes Full-Scale Intelligence Quotient (FSIQ) below 70, pregnancy and medical issues that require extensive/ongoing attention by medical professionals.

 We are here to help.
 Call us at 870-633-3800 and 888-633-3801

 The children and adolescents in any of the Ozarks programs are provided with an education that is valuable for future success.
-Class size is small and educational programs are tailored to the individual needs based on IEP’s and needed programming utilizing special education teachers.
+Class size is small and educational programs are tailored to the individual needs based on Individualized Education Plan (IEP) and needed programming utilizing special education teachers.
 The facility works with the Arkansas Department of Education to incorporate Math, English/Language Arts, History and Science as well as a variety of electives similar to what a student would experience in a traditional school setting.